Clan Logan: Shared tartans

 "Logan".
-A Victorian era romanticised depiction of a member of the clan by R. R. McIan, from The Clans of the Scottish Highlands, published in 1845.
+A Victorian era romanticised depiction of a member of the clan by R. R. McIan from The Clans of the Scottish Highlands, published in 1845.

-Today both clans Logan and MacLennan share the same tartan.
+Today, both clans Logan and MacLennan share the same tartan.
 This tartan was first recorded in 1831 by the historian James Logan, in his book The Scottish Gaël.
-Later in 1845 The Clans of the Scottish Highlands was published, which consisted of text from Logan, accompanied by illustrations from R. R. McIan.
-This work was the first which showed the MacLennan's sharing the same tartan as the Logans.
+Later in 1845, The Clans of the Scottish Highlands was published, consisting of text by Logan, accompanied by illustrations by R. R. McIan.
+This work was the first to show that the MacLennans shared the same tartan as the Logans.
 The text on the history of Clan Logan pointed to an ancient link between the Logans and MacLennans.
-The plate for MacLennan, shows a man from this clan wearing the Logan tartan, but no name is given to it unlike every other clan tartan shown.
+The plate for MacLennan shows a man from this clan wearing the Logan tartan, but no name is given to it, unlike every other clan tartan shown.
 Given the style of writing at the time and subtleties used by both the artist and writer, this is not a surprise and allows them to pay homage to the story of the origin of MacLennan.
 Until the early nineteenth century, tartan patterns were probably based on locally available dyes, rather than being specific to surnames.

 Clan symbols

 An early tartan associated with the names Logan, Skene and Rose.

-Today Scottish clans use crest badges, clan badges (plant badges) and tartan as symbols to represent themselves.
+Today, Scottish clans use crest badges, clan badges (plant badges), and tartan as symbols to represent themselves.
 The crest badge suitable for members of Clan Logan contains the heraldic crest of a passion nail piercing a human heart, Proper; and the heraldic motto HOC MAJORUM VIRTUS, which translates from Latin as "this is valour of my ancestors".
 The plant badge (clan badge) associated with Clan Logan is furze (gorse).
 According to Robert Bain, the slogan of Clan Logan is Druim-nan-deur (translation from Scottish Gaelic: "the ridge of tears").

 The tartan most commonly associated with the surname Logan is identical to that of Clan MacLennan.
-The sett was first published by James Logan's The Scottish Gaël of 1831.
-There are however earlier dated tartans which are attributed to the name Logan.
+The sett was first published by James Logan in The Scottish Gaël of 1831.
+There are, however, earlier dated tartans which are attributed to the name Logan.
 One such tartan is usually known as a Skene tartan, though it has sometimes been known as a Rose tartan.
-The official state tartan of Utah is based upon this tartan, in respect of Ephraim Logan who is considered the first American of Scottish descent who left a permanent mark on Utah.
+The official state tartan of Utah is based upon this tartan, in respect of Ephraim Logan, who is considered the first American of Scottish descent to leave a permanent mark on Utah.